 What is a home equity loan?

-Because your home is the collateral for the loan, home equity lenders typically charge lower interest rates compared to the rates on personal loans and credit cards.
-Keep in mind, however, that the interest rate you receive on a home equity loan (as with other loans) will vary depending on your lender, credit score, income and other factors.
+Because your home is the collateral for the loan, the amount you’ll be able to borrow is related to its current market value.
+The interest rate you receive on a home equity loan (as with other loans) will vary depending on your lender, credit score, income and other factors.

-When you take out a home equity loan, the lender approves you for a loan amount based on the percentage of equity you have in your home.
-You’ll receive the loan proceeds in a lump-sum and make fixed monthly installments that include principal and interest payments over a set period.
+When you take out a home equity loan, the lender approves you for a loan amount based on the percentage of equity you have in your home and other factors.
+You’ll receive the loan proceeds in a lump sum, then repay what you borrowed in fixed monthly installments that include principal and interest over a set period.
 Although terms vary, home equity loans can be repaid over a period as long as 30 years.

 Since the loan is secured by your home, the property is at risk for foreclosure if you can’t repay what you borrowed.
 If that happens, it can cause serious damage to your credit score, making it harder for you to qualify for future loans.

 You can use the funds from a home equity loan for any purpose, but there’s a possible tax benefit if you use the money to improve your home.
 You can deduct the interest (up to the limit) if the home equity loan is used to “buy, build or substantially improve” the property.
 To do this, you’ll need to itemize your deductions.

 Lenders have different requirements for home equity loans, but generally, the standards include:

 - Employment and income: At least two years of employment history and pay stubs from the past 30 days